metafloor/bwip-js/README.md

 > You cannot run the demo using a `file://` URL.
 The freetype library demand
 > loads files using XHR, which must run over HTTP.

-If you would like to implement your own interface to bwipjs, see [[Integrating With Your Code]].
+If you would like to implement your own interface to bwipjs, see [Integrating With Your Code](https://github.com/metafloor/bwip-js/wiki/Integrating-With-Your-Code).
 You should also look at the `node-bwipjs.js` module to see how it was done for Node.js.

 ## Supported Barcode Types